Jump to navigation

 If the UA IRB will be the IRB of Record for a multi-site study, additional forms and documents are needed upon submission.
 Please visit our Single IRB Research and Forms webpage for more information on multi-site research and associated forms.

-PLEASE CLEARLY IDENTIFY WHO IS SIGNING FOR WHAT.
-For example, if your advisor is signing for both the Advisor and Scientific/Scholarly Review, your advisor must clearly indicate this in his/her approval email by stating, for example, “I approve as both the Advisor and Scientific/Scholarly Reviewer for this project.”
-The submission will be returned if it is unclear who is signing for what.
+PLEASE CLEARLY IDENTIFY WHO IS APPROVING FOR WHAT.
+For example, if your advisor is signing for both the Advisor and Scientific/Scholarly Review, your advisor must clearly indicate this in his/her approval by stating, for example, “I approve as both the Advisor and Scientific/Scholarly Reviewer for this project.”
+The submission will be returned to you if it is unclear who is signing for what.

-Tips on submitting documents to the IRB for review:
+Tips on submitting documents in eIRB for review:

 Please see our Top 10 Tips page for common pitfalls to avoid when completing your study documents to ensure the most efficient and smooth IRB review!

-Once your project is approved by the IRB Chair or Full Committee, you will receive an official approval email.
-It will include an official approval letter, copies of your approved, stamped Informed Consent Form(s), and guidance on what your responsibilities are after receiving IRB approval, including submitting reportable item events and requirements for amending your project.
-Please read the approval email carefully; it may include information about additional requirements you may need to fulfill before you can officially begin your research.
+Once your project is approved by the IRB Chair or Full Committee, you will receive an eIRB approval notification.
+It will include an official approval letter, information on where to go in eIRB to review your approved documents, and references to guidance on what your responsibilities are after receiving IRB approval, including submitting Reportable New Information (RNI) and requirements for modifying your project.
+Please read the approval notification and letter carefully; it will include information about additional requirements you may need to fulfill before you can officially begin your research.

-If you have any questions or concerns during the course of your study, please contact VPR-IRB@email.arizona.edu.
+You can start your research after you receive your IRB Approval letter.
+If you have any questions or concerns during the course of your study, please contact VPR-IRB@arizona.edu.